Interactive public discussion, peer review, and publication in AMT

-Original manuscripts are submitted electronically and assigned to the associate editor covering the relevant subject areas (for details see finding an editor).
+Original manuscripts are submitted and assigned to associate editors covering the relevant subject areas.

-The associate editor is asked to evaluate whether the manuscript is within the scope of the journal and whether it meets a basic scientific quality.
-If necessary, he or she may ask independent referees of his or her choice for support.
-He can suggest technical corrections (typing errors, clarification of figures, etc.) before publication in AMTD.
-Further requests for revision of the scientific contents are not permitted at this stage of the review process but shall be expressed in the interactive discussion following publication in AMTD.
+The handling associate editor is asked to evaluate whether the manuscript is within the scope of the journal and whether it meets a basic scientific quality.
+If necessary, they may ask independent referees of their choice for support.
+They can suggest technical corrections (typing errors, clarification of figures, etc.) before posting the manuscript as a preprint.
+Further requests for revision of the scientific contents are not permitted at this stage of the review process but shall be expressed in the interactive discussion.

-After the open discussion the authors are expected to publish a response to all comments within four weeks, in case they have not done so during the open discussion.
-The associate editor can also publish additional comments or recommendations.
+After the open discussion, the authors are expected to post a response to all comments within 4 weeks, in case they have not done so during the open discussion.
+The associate editor can also post additional comments or recommendations.
 Normally, however, formal editorial recommendations and decisions shall be made only after the authors have had an opportunity to respond to all comments, or if they request editorial advice before responding.

 Submission of a revised manuscript is expected only if the authors have satisfactorily addressed all comments, and if the revised manuscript meets the high quality standards of AMT (review criteria).
-In case of doubt, the authors shall consult the associate editor on whether she/he recommends preparation and submission of a revised manuscript or not.
-Normally the revised manuscript should be submitted no later than 4 to 8 weeks after the end of the open discussion.
+In case of doubt, the authors shall consult the associate editor on whether they recommend preparation and submission of a revised manuscript or not.
+Normally, the revised manuscript should be submitted no later than 4 to 8 weeks after the end of the open discussion.
 If more time is required for manuscript revision, the authors can request an extension.

 In view of the access peer review and interactive public discussion, the associate editor either directly accepts/rejects the revised manuscript for publication in AMT or consults referees in the same way as during the completion of a traditional peer-review process.
 If necessary, additional revisions may be requested during peer-review completion until a final decision about acceptance/rejection for AMT is reached.

 In the case of acceptance, the final revised paper is typeset and proofread.
-Then it is published on the AMT website with a direct link to the preceding original paper and interactive discussion in AMTD.
+Then it is published on the AMT website with a direct link to the preceding preprint and interactive discussion.
 In addition, all referee and associate editor reports, the authors' response, as well as the different manuscript versions of the peer-review completion will be published (only valid for manuscripts submitted after 15 October 2016).
-All publications (original paper, interactive comments, final revised paper) are permanently archived and remain accessible to the open public via the Internet, and final revised papers are also available as a print copies.
+All publications (preprint, interactive comments, final revised paper) are permanently archived, citable, and remain accessible to the open public.

 The timing indicated above is a guideline which may have to be modified according to the availability and response times of editors, referees, and authors.

 The submission of comments and replies which continue the discussion of scientific papers beyond the limits of immediate interactive discussion is encouraged.
-Such peer-reviewed comments undergo the same process of peer review and publication as described above: after publication and discussion in AMTD, they may also be published in AMT if sufficiently substantial.
+Such peer-reviewed comments undergo the same process of peer review and publication as described above: after appearance and discussion, they may also be published in AMT if sufficiently substantial.

-If a manuscript that has been published as a discussion paper in AMTD is not accepted for publication as a final paper in AMT, the authors have several options to proceed as outlined under frequently asked questions, point 7.
-For further information on the definition and standing of discussion papers, please read the EGU Position Statement on the Status of Discussion Papers Published in EGU Interactive Open Access Journals.
+If a manuscript that has been posted as a preprint is not accepted for publication as a final paper in AMT, the authors have several options to proceed as outlined under frequently asked questions, point 6.
+For further information on the definition and standing of discussion papers, please read the EGU Position Statement.